Insights on COVID-19

 Cytokine storm and a disturbance with hypercoagulation.

 It is important to understand that not only does COVID-19 develop different strains, but that 1 strain can affect every individual in one family differently.
-This also corresponds to people who may or may not have antibodies after COVID-19 infection.
+This also corresponds to people who may or may not have antibodies after the COVID-19 infection.
 A study has shown that out of 171 symptomatic patients, only 11 showed antibodies post-infection.
 Those who have gained antibodies also showed a decrease in those antibodies in a short time (1 to 2 months), meaning they can once again be infected with COVID-19.
 In regards to antibodies, it is crucial to note that not only the presence of antibodies is important, but also the strength of those antibodies.

 Factors for antibodies: